-- The Secretary of Labor is directed to issue regulations implementing the Schedules That Work Act within 180 days of enactment. - The Board of Directors of the Office of Compliance, the President & Merit Systems Protection Board, OPM, the Librarian of Congress, and the Comptroller General are directed to issue regulations with respect to employees under their jursidictions.
-The Senate version requires that these entities must consider their existing FMLA enforcement and remedies requirements and that the regulations they issue under this Act be the same as the Department of Labor's, unless there is good cause that a modification would be more effective for implementing the Act's rights and protections.
+- The Secretary of Labor is directed to issue regulations implementing the Schedules That Work Act within 180 days of enactment. - The Board of Directors of the Office of Compliance, the President & Merit Systems Protection Board, OPM, the Librarian of Congress, and the Comptroller General are directed to issue regulations with respect to employees under their jurisdictions.
+These entities must consider their existing FMLA enforcement and remedies requirements and that the regulations they issue under this Act be the same as the Department of Labor's, unless there is good cause that a modification would be more effective for implementing the Act's rights and protections.